jes-sherborne/cert-helper/README.md

 $ ./cert-helper.sh /path/to/cert/directory
 ```

-This time, you will get a menu of additional options which enable to create new server certificates, client certificates, and signing CAs.
+This time, you will get a menu of additional options which enable to create new server certificates, client certificates, CSRs, and signing CAs.

 ### Creating additional server certificates